rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="head.Description"></a>
 # Description

-The `NetworkManager` plugin allows you to manage network and wifi interfaces on a set-top box.
+The `NetworkManager` plugin allows you to manage Ethernet and Wifi interfaces on the device.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].